Skojar/syuzhet_squad/README.md

-A Compleat Syuzheteer
+The Syuzheteers
 ===============

-The Syuzheteers is a GMful storymaking game.
+The Syuzheteers is a GM-ful storymaking game.

 ### [What you need to play](./what_you_need.md)
 A description of the physical equipment needed to play it.